OmniWatch vs. Norton LifeLock 2026: Budget-Friendly Coverage or Premium Identity Theft Protection?

 Some data collection and sharing is reasonable, such as to gain access to your credit reports.
 But sharing private data with third parties for marketing purposes is a drawback.

-Meanwhile, Norton follows the California Consumer Privacy Act (CCPA).
+Meanwhile, LifeLock follows the California Consumer Privacy Act (CCPA).
 It doesn't sell or disclose your personal information for purposes that fall outside the CCPA.

-Winner: Norton wins.
+Winner: LifeLock wins.
 It doesn't share your personal information with third parties unless it's necessary to provide identity theft protection services.

 Which identity theft protection has better compatibility and customer support?